rbledsaw3/CppforKids/Lesson 3 - Introduction to C++.md

    b.
 Explain each part in simple terms, likening it to parts of a story:

    - `#include<iostream>`: "This is like telling the computer which tools we'll be using.
 Think of it as grabbing a toy from your toy box."
-   - `using namespace std;`: "This is a shortcut so we don't have to type as much."
    - `int main() { ... }`: "This is where our story begins and ends.
 Everything we want to do will be inside these curly braces."

 ---